 - There’s a lot of packaging waste.
 I won’t claim to be the queen of recycling, but I do try to be eco-friendly.
 One shipment generates a lot of excess packaging in the form of boxes, bubble wrap, and ice packs.
 (It’s necessary to keep the food fresh, but still gives me pause.)

-Overall, I would say this service is just okay for me.
+Overall, I would say Hello Fresh is just okay for me.

 If you’re too busy (or too overwhelmed) to choose and shop for recipes, then this service is a great alternative that’s healthier and cheaper than endless restaurant meals.
 I enjoyed the convenience of the delivery but wasn’t super-thrilled with two of the three meals, and I openly admit that I’m a somewhat picky eater, so I think taking the time to choose recipes and shop at the grocery store would be better for me.